-In addition to the content of the workforce course, self-confidence and self-development are integrated in the management courses and the on-campus portion of the program, which encourages self-reflection, application of theoretical perspectives, and synthesis of data and management tools.
+In addition to the content of the Applied Management Project, self-confidence and self-development are integrated in the management courses and the on-campus portion of the program, which encourages self-reflection, application of theoretical perspectives, and synthesis of data and management tools.
 In the online portion of the course, students engage in threaded discussions with classmates about their completed projects.

-This curriculum is designed to help you to achieve your goals on a timeline that fits your lifestyle and allows a student to graduate in two or three academic years.
-Students also have the option to enter during the Fall or Spring term.
+This curriculum is designed to help students to achieve their goals on a timeline that fits their lifestyle and allows a student to graduate in 18 months up to three years.
+Students also have the option to enter during the fall or spring term.